omkar0496/project_documentation/chapter1/configuration.md

 ## Basic Configuration

 ### Launch webportal
-In `appliance_console`, we can check either `ManageIQ Server` is running or not.
+In `appliance_console`, we need to check either `ManageIQ Server` is up.
 If not then we can start it by entering digit `14` in the advanced setting.
-After that when we hit IPv4 address which is given in `appliance_console` in web browser we can see the ManageIQ's Log In page.
+After that when we hit IPv4 address which is given in `appliance_console` in web browser we can see the ManageIQ's Login page.

 ![login](../images/chapter1/manageiq_login.png "ManageIQ Log In Page")

 ### Log In
 There are default credentials for ManageIQ.
-We can change it but we will discuss it later here.
+We can change it but we will discuss it later.

 - **Login:** admin
 - **Password:** smartvm